The Answer is Colombia

 Read the article here.

-Our team is comprised of international senior regulatory, business development, and sales & marketing professionals specialized in the life science industry with extensive experience in Latin America.
+Our team is comprised of international senior clinical research, regulatory, business development, and sales & marketing professionals specialized in the life science industry with extensive experience in Latin America.
 They have a proven record of developing and implementing regulatory and business strategies in the region.

 Vice President of Operations